xrpronin17/xrpl-dev-portal/content/concepts/tokens/authorized-trust-lines.md

 ## Checking Whether Trust Lines Are Authorized

 To see whether a trust line has been authorized, use the [account_lines method][] to look up the trust line.
-In the request, provide the customer's address in the `account` field and the issuer's address in the `peer` field.
+In the request, provide the customer's address in the <span class="code-snippet">account</span> field and the issuer's address in the <span class="code-snippet">peer</span> field.

-In the response's `result.lines` array, find the object whose `currency` field indicates that it represents a trust line for the currency you want.
-If that object has a `peer_authorized` field with the value `true`, then the issuer (the address you used as the request's `peer` field) has authorized the trust line.
+In the response's <span class="code-snippet">result.lines</span> array, find the object whose <span class="code-snippet">currency</span> field indicates that it represents a trust line for the currency you want.
+If that object has a <span class="code-snippet">peer_authorized</span> field with the value <span class="code-snippet">true</span>, then the issuer (the address you used as the request's <span class="code-snippet">peer</span> field) has authorized the trust line.

 ## See Also